 In this observational nationwide cohort study of young adults with asthma in Denmark, we found that patients with repeated OCS treatments are mainly managed in primary care.
-Overall, 70% of the patients did not have contacts to specialised care within either five prior to or 1 year post-inclusion.
+Overall, 70% of the patients did not have contacts to specialised care within either five prior to or one year post of inclusion.
 However, among those without previous specialist contacts, the frequency of incident specialist referrals tripled over the 20-year observation period from 6% to 18% a year.
-These results illustrate an opportunity for a potential optimisation of the referral pathway for patients with uncontrolled asthma who are at risk of long-term treatment side-effects [9, 17, 19].
-While previous studies have mainly focused on specialist referrals among severe asthma populations [3, 4, 14, 15], the aim of this study was to explore trends and tendencies in a general asthma population with a specific focus on repeated OCS treatments as a "red flag" for identification of at-risk patients.
+These results illustrate an opportunity for a potential optimisation of the referral pathway for patients with uncontrolled asthma who are in risk of long-term treatment side effects 9,17,19.
+While previous studies have mainly focused on specialist referrals among severe asthma populations 3,4,14,15, the aim of this study was to explore trends and tendencies in a general asthma population with a specific focus on repeated OCS treatments as a 'red flag' for identification of at-risk patients.
 Patients with repeated OCS use are at risk of both long-term morbidity as well as underestimation of the true severity of the disease.
-As stated in a recent national report from the United Kingdom, many cases of death due to asthma occurs in seemingly mild-moderate cases, highlighting a potential undertreatment of the disease [28].
-Implementation of repeated OCS use as an easy-to-recall criterion and indication of specialist referral would be relevant for both primary care and hospital physicians.
+As stated in a recent national report from the United Kingdom, many cases of death due to asthma occurs in seemingly mild to moderate cases, highlighting a potential undertreatment of the disease23.
+Implementation of repeated OCS use as an easy-to-recall criterion and indication of specialist referral would be relevant for both primary care but also for hospital physicians.